ByronDDelpinal/support-local-akron/README.md

 1. Create a Vercel account if you don't have one already and [make a new project](https://vercel.com/docs/projects/overview#creating-a-project).
 2. Follow [this guide](https://vercel.com/docs/storage/vercel-postgres/quickstart#create-a-postgres-database) to create the Vercel Postgres database and sync environment variables locally
+3. Follow [this guide](https://vercel.com/docs/storage/vercel-blob) to create a Vercel Blob store
-3. Run `npx prisma db seed` to populate the DB with mock data, or manually with Prisma Studio
+4. Run `npx prisma db seed` to populate the DB with mock data, or manually with Prisma Studio

 ## Things To Note